norlab-ulaval/libnabo/README.md

 ===========

 libnabo uses [CMake] as build system.
-The complete compilation process depends on the system you are using (Linux, Mac OS X or Windows) You will find a nice introductory tutorial in [this video](http://www.youtube.com/watch?v=CLvZTyji_Uw).
+The complete compilation process depends on the system you are using (Linux, Mac OS X or Windows).
+You will find a nice introductory tutorial in [this video](http://www.youtube.com/watch?v=CLvZTyji_Uw).

 Quick compilation and installation under Unix
 ---------------------------------------------

-Under Unix, assuming that [Eigen] is installed system-wide, you can compile (with optimisation and debug information) and install libnabo in `/usr/local` with the following commands in the top-level directory of libnabo's sources:
+Under Unix, assuming that [Eigen] is installed system-wide, you can compile (with optimisation and debug information) and install libnabo in `/usr/local` with the following commands run in the top-level directory of libnabo's sources:

 	SRC_DIR=`pwd`
 	COMPILATION_DIR=/tmp